 Who does what?

-In addition to the members of the Governing Body, there are various other categories of Fellows.
-These are also senior members of the College community and enjoy most of the same rights as the Official and Professorial Fellows, but do not have a formal role in College governance.
+In addition to the Members of the Governing Body, there are various other categories of Fellows.
+These are also senior members of the College community but do not have a formal role in College governance.

-There are about 20 Research Fellows.
-Many Research Fellows will do some teaching, but most of their time is spent working on research projects in their particular field of expertise.
+There are roughly 20 Research Fellows.
+Many Research Fellows teach but most of their time is spent working on research projects in their field of expertise.
 Junior Research Fellows are early-career academics, often in their first substantive post following the completion of their doctorate.
 The College provides them with three-year appointments during which they are likely to complete their first major piece of postdoctoral research.
-Senior Research Fellows are at a more advanced stage in their careers, and often hold research positions elsewhere in the University (or even in other universities) alongside their fellowship at Magdalene.
+Senior Research Fellows are at a more advanced stage in their careers, and often hold research positions elsewhere in the University of Cambridge or at other institutions, alongside their Fellowship at Magdalene.

-There are a similar number of Emeritus and Life Fellows.
+There are a number of Emeritus and Life Fellows.
 These are senior academics who have retired from full-time teaching but retain an honoured place in College life.
 They are all former Governing Body or Senior Research Fellows.
-Most are still research active and a number continue to teach.
-Some still serve on one or more College committees.
+Most are still research active and a number continue to teach and serve on College committees.

-The final category of Fellow is that of Honorary Fellowship.
 Honorary Fellows are particularly distinguished people to whom the College has elected to grant special recognition.
 Many, although not all, are former students or members of the College's teaching staff.
-The current Honorary Fellowship also includes our two previous Masters.
+Honorary Fellowship also includes previous Masters.

 College Research Associates are junior academics, usually employed on a research project in one of the University's faculties.
-A research associateship provides them with a college home, in return for which they offer a limited amount of college teaching.
+A research associateship provides a College home, in return for a limited amount of College teaching.

-Finally, each undergraduate subject area then has one or more Director(s) of Studies, or 'DoS'.
-Directors of Studies are drawn from amongst the Fellows and College Lecturers and are responsible for providing academic oversight and guidance for students in their subject area or 'tripos'.
+Each undergraduate subject area has one or more Director(s) of Studies, or 'DoS'.
+Directors of Studies are drawn from amongst the Fellows and College Lecturers and are responsible for providing academic oversight and guidance for students.

-None of this would happen at all without the dedication of a large College staff, who maintain the College's buildings and infrastructure, keep Fellows and students well fed, administer the College offices, look after the beautiful gardens, and much more besides.
+College staff maintain the College's buildings and infrastructure, administer the College Offices, look after the beautiful gardens, and much more.